le717/Blocks/Documentation/Tutorial.md

  F  F  F BW  F  F  F  F  F  F  F  F  F
 ```
 In every instance, the `B` is offset one character to the left of an `F`, and the same goes all non-`F` characters.
 However, a block on the left
-corner is intented to the right, so the `W` is aligned with the `F` on the top and bottom, like this:
+corner is indented to the right, so the `W` is aligned with the `F` on the top and bottom, like this:

 ```
  BW F  F  F  F  F  F BW  F  F  F  F  F